AVSystem/developer-zone/docs/Coiote_IoT_DM/User_Interface/Device_Provisioning.md

     ```
     cd Anjay-zephyr-client/demo
     ./../tools/provisioning-tool/ptool.py -b nrf9160dk_nrf9160_ns -s <SERIAL> \
-        -c ../tools/provisioning-tool/configs/endpoint_cfg -t <TOKEN> \
+        -c ../tools/provisioning-tool/configs/endpoint_cfg_cert -t <TOKEN> \
         -S ../tools/provisioning-tool/configs/lwm2m_server.json \
-        -C ../tools/provisioning-tools/configs/cert_info.json -p server.der
+        -C ../tools/provisioning-tool/configs/cert_info.json -p server.der
     ```

     !!!note
         If you prefer using your own certificates then letting the script create a self signed cert then you can use option `-k` for providing endpoint private key `-r` to provide endpoint public cert.
 Also please remove option `-C` while running `ptool.py`.

+    !!!important
+        By default the script generates certificates for the device using P-384 elliptic curve.

 4. Connecting device to Coiote

-    During running the provisioning script you will be asked to upload the device public certificate to Coiote.
+    The certificates for the device need to be uploaded by hand.
+To do this fallow those steps:

     - Log in Coiote DM